Anne E. Mullins

 J.D., University of Chicago Law School

 Research and Writing I and II

 Professor Mullins is a national leader in legal writing, serving all three major legal writing professional organizations.
-She is currently the president-elect and a member of the board of directors of the Association of Legal Writing Directors (ALWD).
-She is the Conference Chair of ALWD’s 2019 Biennial Conference.
-She serves the Legal Writing Institute as a member of the Discipline-Building Working Group, the Scholarships Grants Committee, and the Administrative Options Committee.
-She recently finished her term on the Executive Committee of the American Association of Law Schools Legal Writing Section, and she will serve on the organization’s Nominations Committee in the upcoming year.
-Professor Mullins was awarded the Robert Johnson Fellowship in 2017 for her national leadership in legal writing.
+She is currently the president and a member of the board of directors of the Association of Legal Writing Directors (ALWD), and she chaired ALWD's 2019 Biennial Conference.
+She promotes legal writing scholarship through her service to the Legal Writing Institute as a member of the Discipline-Building Working Group and the Scholarships Grants Committee.
+She recently finished her term on the Executive Committee of the American Association of Law Schools Legal Analysis, Writing, and Research Section; she now serves on the organization's Nominations Committee, the group that recommends each year’s section leadership.

 Before entering academia, Professor Mullins practiced complex commercial litigation at the top national litigation boutique, Susman Godfrey LLP.
 Her trial teams won more than $50 million for plaintiffs; her teams successfully defended clients against equally high-stakes claims.
 She clerked for the Honorable Jacques L. Wiener of the United States Court of Appeals for the Fifth Circuit and the Honorable Sarah S. Vance of the Eastern District of Louisiana.